Share it on:

-Some of the world’s shark fishing nations are Indonesia, India, Spain, Argentina, Mexico, Japan, Malaysia, Thailand, and South Korea.
-Out of these top shark fishing nations, Indonesia, India, and Spain account for over 35% of the world’s annual total reported shark catch.
+Some of the world’s shark-fishing nations are Indonesia, India, Spain, Argentina, Mexico, Japan, Malaysia, Thailand, and South Korea.
+Of these top shark fishing nations, Indonesia, India, and Spain account for over 35% of the world’s annual reported shark catch.
 Countries within Europe, particularly Spain, are the main suppliers of shark fins to China, the world’s largest consumer of fins.
 Despite the worldwide decline in shark populations, many of these countries do not have any legal mechanisms in place to manage shark fisheries.

 Countries Where Shark Finning is Illegal

 With shark populations in such decline due to bad fishing practices, many countries have begun to place bans to help defend them.
-Among these locations are Panama, Honduras, South Africa, Namibia, El Salvador, and Sierra Leone.
-In New South Wales, Australia no finning is allowed in coastal waters, and sharks may not be taken on board any vessel without fins naturally attached.
+Panama, Honduras, South Africa, Namibia, El Salvador, and Sierra Leone are among these locations.
+In New South Wales, Australia, no finning is allowed in coastal waters, and sharks may not be taken on board any vessel without fins naturally attached.